Best Pubs in Cardiff

 2. Cardiff Cottage

 An unsuspecting and traditional pub tucked away in the heart of the city centre, Cardiff Cottage is everything you would expect from a quaint, old fashioned pub with a brilliant atmosphere and even better drinks.
 A popular pit-stop for city centre shoppers, locals and tourists, you can stop by here for a delicious pub grub meal or to sample some local Welsh beers… or both!
+Here are some of the best pubs in Newcastle if you fancy heading up North.

 25 St Marys St | Website